-The fines for infringement of the POSA may be equally harsh, i.e. a breach of the rules regarding takeover bid procedures may reach up to BGN 30,000 (ca. EUR 15,339) or the amount of twice the profit realised, or the loss avoided, as a result of the violation, whichever amount is higher, or where the defaulting person is a legal entity - BGN 50,000 (ca. EUR 25,564) or up to 5% of the total annual turnover according to the most recent annual financial statement.
+The fines for infringement of the POSA may be equally harsh, i.e. a breach of the rules regarding takeover bid procedures may reach up to BGN 4 million (α .
+EUR 2,045,167) or the amount of twice the profit realised, or the loss avoided, as a result of the violation, whichever amount is higher, or where the defaulting person is a legal entity - BGN 20 million (α .
+EUR 10,225,837) or up to 5% of the total annual turnover according to the most recent annual financial statement.
 In both cases, the violation of POSA rules in relation to the takeover bid procedure leads to suspension of the voting right of all shares in a company.
-In addition, any income from activities in breach of the POSA, insofar as it is not paid as compensation to the person being harmed, is to be confiscated by the State.